Datsun truck: Lil' Hustler

 This was a continuation of the Lil' Hustler line from the 620 generation.
 It was a bare-bones truck that was only available as a regular cab with a 6 ft bed, and was discontinued after 1982, although the 1983 model year did have the Hustler logo.
 Canadian models had a 3 spoke/3 horn button steering wheel with a round central "Datsun" horn button.

 MPG

-Unlike the GL, the MPG model of the Nissan 720 was a stripped-down version of the truck to improve fuel economy.
-Unlike the others it had only a driver side mirror, single walled bed, vinyl bench seat, and other bare bone accommodations.
-What really set this model apart was its drive train.
+Unlike the GL, the MPG model of the Nissan 720 was a stripped-down version of the truck made to improve fuel economy.
+Unlike the others, it had only a driver side mirror, a single walled bed, a vinyl bench seat, and other bare bones accommodations.
+What really set this model apart was its drivetrain.
 It featured the 2.0L Z20 motor that was fed by a carburetor.
-Its compression ratio was at a high 9.4 to 1, and produced 95 hp and 112 lbft of torque.
+Its compression ratio was at a high 9.4:1, and produced 95 hp and 112 lbft of torque.
 It was able to do this because it featured a knock sensor that would retard the timing by about 10 degrees to prevent the engine from knocking.
 This resulted in excellent fuel economy but at the cost of emissions.
 For that reason this truck was not sold in the California market.